 How to force Scala to not use origin of type aliases? -

-i created type mystring = string
+i created type mystring = string.

-, latter should not compile @ all.
+now want function accept mystring, not string, latter should not compile @ all.

-def myfunc(s: mystring) = println(s)
+def myfunc(s: mystring) = println(s) accepts both string , mystring args:

 scala> type mystring = string defined type alias mystring scala> def myfunc(s: mystring) = println(s) myfunc: (s: mystring)unit scala> val s1: mystring = "aaa" s1: mystring = aaa scala> myfunc(s1) aaa scala> val s2: string = "aaa" s2: string = aaa scala> myfunc(s2) aaa scala> trait mystring extends string <console>:10: error: illegal inheritance final class string trait mystring extends string ^ scala> s1 res7: mystring = aaa scala> s2 res8: string = aaa scala> s1 == s2 res9: boolean = true